Executives: Why a New Year = New Resume!

 2. Remove dated or irrelevant information to make room for new details.
 The resume should not change in length, only in content.
 Think quality of content versus quantity.
 Executive resumes are typically between 2 to 3 pages and no more.

 3. Make certain the resume reflects appropriate keywords and current industry jargon.
 Keyword-rich resumes are critical.
 Not sure what keywords to include?
-Research job postings similar to the roles you covet; these include lots of clues.
+Research job postings similar to the roles you covet which include many clues.

 4. Finally, keep the resume fluid and revisit it each time an opportunity is pursued.
 An executive resume is a living document that must be tailored for every role.
 One stagnant or unfocused resume will not ‘speak’ to diverse audiences and role requirements.